davegutz/myStateOfCharge/SOC_Photon/README.md

 Goal of filter design is 2*pi r/s = 1 hz -3dB bandwidth.
 Large PWM inverter noise from system enters at 60 Hz.
 SOC calculation is equivalently a very slow time constant (integrator) so filter is between noise and usage.

-### ASD 1013 12-bit, ****Photon Alpha configuration only

-- HiLetgo ADS1015 12 Bit Analog to Digital Development Board ADC Converter Module ADC Development Board for Arduino
-  $8.29 in Aug 2021
-  I2C used.
-  Code from Adafruit ADS1X15 library.
-Differential = A0-A1
-  1-V 3v3
-  2-G = Gnd
-  3-SCL = Photon D1
-  4-SDA  = Photon D0
-  5-ADDR = NC
-  6-ALERT = NC
-  7-A0 = Green from shunt lpf via 10k Resistor
-  8-A1 = Yellow from shunt lpf via 10k Resistor
-  9-A2 = NC
-  10-A3 = NC

-### PHOTON ALPHA ONLY *****ASD 1013 12-bit Amplified with OPA333 my custom board.
-Avoids using negative absolute voltages on inputs - centers on 3v3 / 2

-- HiLetgo ADS1015 12 Bit Analog to Digital Development Board ADC Converter Module ADC Development Board for Arduino
-  $8.29 in Aug 2021
-  I2C used.
-  Code from Adafruit ADS1X15 library.
-Differential = A0-A1
-  Ti OPA333 Used.   $11.00 for 5 Amazon OPA333AIDBVR SOT23-5 mounted on SOT23-6
-  No special code for OPA.
-Hardware only.
-Pre-amp for ADC 5:1.
-  1-V 3v3:  0.1uF to ground for transient power draws of the ADC 2-G = Gnd
-  3-SCL = Photon D1
-  4-SDA  = Photon D0
-  5-ADDR = 3v3
-  6-ALERT = NC
-  7-A0 = Green from shunt
-  8-A1 = Yellow from shunt
-  9-A2 = NC
-  10-A3 = NC

 ### Amp ciruit 'amp'

   Ti OPA333.
 Vc formed by 2x 4k7 voltage divider on 3v3 rail to ground.
 A4 to A3 and A5 with 106 10uF high cap.